kokotuku. look deeper.

 Nikolaus von Sandizell

-Investment banker turned influencer with a life mission to protect abused and endangered species.
+An investment banker turned influencer and animal activist, Asli’s life mission is to protect abused and endangered species. and reinstate the importance of animal wildlife preservation worldwide.
 Founder/CEO, Wild@Life

 An English fashion designer and former supermodel that visits Kokotuku often and loves our community upgrade initiative.
 Founder/Creative Director, LittleJoeWoman